IILLC/woocommerce-subscription-access-control-demo/README.md

 This demo models a common real-world requirement:

--some users receive access through a paid annual subscription -some users receive access through a separate founder-member entitlement -protected content should only render for users who meet one of those conditions
+- some users receive access through a paid annual subscription
+- some users receive access through a separate founder-member entitlement
+- protected content should only render for users who meet one of those conditions

 The plugin keeps this intentionally narrow so the access logic is easy to review.